Division of Molecular Biology and Human Genetics

 marisat@sun.ac.za

-Dr Marisa Klopper obtained her PhD degree in Molecular Biology at Stellenbosch 中国体育彩票 in 2015.
-She used whole genome- and transcriptome analysis to study drug-resistant tuberculosis in the Eastern Cape, South Africa, showing that an endemic strain of tuberculosis has repeatedly acquired resistance to all standard first- and second-line drugs and is spreading in such highly resistant forms.
-Her study of isoniazid mono resistance in the region has revealed the complexity of accurately diagnosing this form of tuberculosis.
-She is also interested in the biology of compensatory mechanisms and the role of iron and lipids in virulence and is supported by the EDCTP2 and the European Union for this work (TMA2017CDF-1885).
-Additionally, she collaborates with SU Electronic Engineering and the CLIME group of MBHG to investigate the use of cough sound analysis in diagnosis of TB and COVID-19.??
+M?arisa used whole genome sequencing analysis to study the drug-resistant TB epidemic in South Africa.
+She has shown that an endemic strain has repeatedly acquired resistance to all standard first- and second line drugs and is spreading in such highly resistant forms and that isoniazid mono resistance is often missed due to complex diagnosis.
+She is also interested in various mycobacterial cell wall components and the role of iron and lipids in virulence.
+Addition?ally, she collaborates with SU Electronic Engineering and the CLIME group of MBHG to investigate the use of cough sound analysis in diagnosis of TB and COVID-19?

 ??Research Scientist